Trent Daavettila: Playing career

 Daavettila began the 2010–11 season at the Grand Rapids Griffins training camp, but again did not make the team.
 Back with the Wings, he centered a line with Brady Leisenring and Andrew Fournier and had a 12-game point-scoring streak early in the season.
 In early January, Daavettila was loaned to the Griffins, where he played in one game before being returned.
 He was named ECHL Player of the Week for the week ending on February 13 after scoring five goals and two assists in four games, including his first professional hat trick on February 12 against the Greenville Road Warriors.
 He was on a seven-game point streak at the end of the month and was named ECHL Plus Performer of the Month for having the best plus-minus in February and ECHL Player of the Month for scoring 8 goals and 14 assists in his team's 14 games.
 Now on a line with Fournier and Darryl Lloyd, Daavettila extended his point streak to eleven games and helped Kalamazoo gain a place in the playoffs in March.
 He finished the season with 80 points to tie with Kory Karlander as Kalamazoo's lead scorers; the pair tied for fourth in league scoring.
 Daavettila was also named an ECHL second-team all-star and shared the ECHL Reebok Plus Performer Award with Brendan Connolly of the Greenville Road Warriors.
 In the playoffs, Daavettila scored 6 goals and 22 assists in 18 games, leading the league in playoff scoring, and helped the Wings defeat the Florida Everblades, Reading Royals and Wheeling Nailers on their way to the Kelly Cup Finals.
 In that series, Kalamazoo lost to the Alaska Aces 4–1.

 After completing his fourth season with the Wings in 2011–12, Daavettila signed his first European contract as a free agent, agreeing to a one-year deal with Frederikshavn White Hawks of the Danish AL-Bank Ligaen on June 13, 2012.
 However a little over a month later, for personal reasons, Daavettila sought a release from his contract and was granted on July 30, 2012.
 On September 13, Daavettila agreed to remain in the ECHL, defecting from the Wings to fellow competitor the Colorado Eagles on a one-year deal.

-Through four seasons with the Colorado Eagles, Daavettila continued to perform amongthe ECHL's top offensive producers, recording 282 points in 260 regular season games.
+Through four seasons with the Colorado Eagles, Daavettila continued to perform among the ECHL's top offensive producers, recording 282 points in 260 regular season games.
 Despite placing second in league scoring with 80 points through the 2015–16 season, Daavettila opted to end his professional career and return to his hometown Howell, Michigan to raise his family.